kpsdev1/The-Recipe-Blog/README.md

 - [Stack Overflow](https://stackoverflow.com/) is probably a developers best resource, this provided me with many answers to my questions.
 - [W3schools](https://www.w3schools.com/) this was great for looking up forgotten **CSS** syntax and how to use it.
 - [bbcgoodfood](https://www.bbcgoodfood.com/) as some of the recipes came from this site.
 This site is a great resource for anyone who likes cooking.
-- [Unsplash](https://unsplash.com/) all images were take from unsplash
+- [Unsplash](https://unsplash.com/) all images were take from unsplash.
 - [30secondsofcode](https://www.30secondsofcode.org/articles/s/css-footer-at-the-bottom) showed me how to keep the footer at the bottom of the page.

 ## Acknowledgements: